demiralp/umtsm-examples-c/README.md

 - **05-crossroad** — Manages a four-lane junction and pedestrian crossings in both controlled and uncontrolled modes

 - **06-timewatch** — A stopwatch application that tracks elapsed time

+- **07-door** — A door application that simulates an door in automatic and manual modes.
+  - `case-1`: The manualy operated door example.
+  - `case-2`: The automatical operated door example.
+The door is closed after given a time passed.
+  - `case-3`: The complete example for door that can be switched between manual and automatic modes.

 ---